Liang-Ren/my-soc/README.md

 - Triggered by `aws_cloudwatch_event_rule.securityhub_all_for_ml`, which matches all `Security Hub Findings - Imported` events (all severities).
 - For each finding, the Lambda:
-  - Extracts a simple 10-dimension feature vector (severity bucket, number of resources, product hints, title/description length, S3/public hints, etc.).
+  - Extracts a simple multi-dimension feature vector (severity bucket, number of resources, product hints, title/description length, S3/public hints, etc.).
   - Calls the SageMaker endpoint (`my-soc-rf-endpoint` by default) using `sagemaker-runtime.invoke_endpoint` with `text/csv` payload.